Enhancing Park Aesthetics with 3D Trees: A Step-by-Step Guide

 Learn More

-Let's go back to our trees, 3D, low poly, and let's find a evergreen magnolia tree.
+Let's go back to our trees, 3D, low poly, and let's find an evergreen magnolia tree.
 Let's bring in this one right here.
 Okay, that's more of a kind of your like medium tree.

-Now we brought those three trees in, we can actually select all of our linden trees, and we can replace these ones with the magnolia tree that we just brought in.
+Now, we brought those three trees in, we can actually select all of our linden trees, and we can replace these ones with the magnolia tree that we just brought in.
 We'll go to our components dialog box, and go to in model.
 We'll find that 3D tree, the magnolia tree.

 I'll select the palm trees one last time.
 I'll go find our new palm tree, our coconut palm, tropical fan palm, and then replace selected.
-You see these palm trees got a lot smaller than the other ones, so I want to modify this, and I want to go CTRL A, and I want to scale up uniformly.
+You see these palm trees got a lot smaller than the other ones, so I want to modify this, and I want to go CTRL+A, and I want to scale up uniformly.

-Turn off furniture.
-We'll turn off trees.
-Architecture would be the clubhouse and the carousel, and our pergola should also be under architecture.
+Turn off 'furniture.'
+We'll turn off 'trees.'
+Architecture would be the clubhouse and the carousel, and our pergola should also be under 'architecture.'

 We don't need to have the annotations on because that's part of the annotation for the clubhouse, and I will now save my file, and I will see you in the next video as we start bringing in 2D and 3D plants.